-During the World War II Dresden were almost completely destroyed by massive bombing raids by an Anglo-American force.
+During World War II Dresden was almost completely destroyed by massive bombing raids by an Anglo-American force.
 Dresden was so damaged that it was suggested that the best thing might be to level the site.
 Although, the Zwinger, the Saxon royal palace, and the Baroque

-buildings around the palace were rebuild.
+buildings around the palace were rebuilt.
 The aim was to maintain as far as possible the character of the old city.
-Additionally, a new city in the area outside were created.
+Additionally, a new city in the area outside was created.
 This is why today you can visit an Altstadt (old town) and a Neustadt (new city) of Dresden which looks like completely different places.

 Things to see and do in Dresden

 One of the building stories actually impressed me.
 The Frauenkirche was rebuilt like a puzzle from the pieces which were left after bombing the city.
 Now, you can gaze at the combination of light (new stones) and dark stones (original) in the facade of the Frauenkirche.
 It was rebuilt between 1994 and 2005.
 It was funded by donations from all over Germany and even some foreign countries.
 One of the interesting idea to raise funds for construction was to sell good quality watches which have a tiny original stone from the Frauenkirche.